 Preheat oven to 400 degrees.
 Coat a baking sheet with cooking spray.
 Place the bones on the tray along with the mushrooms, carrots, onions, garlic, and a few fresh thyme sprigs.
 Drizzle with a bit of olive oil and season well with sea salt and freshly cracked pepper, to taste.

-Place into the oven and roast the marrow bones, turning occasionally, until browned, 35-40 minutes.
+Place in the oven and roast, turning occasionally, until browned, 35-40 minutes.

 Carefully scoop out the bones and veggies with tongs or a slotted spoon and Discard.